 The PRA is currently consulting on proposals on the model change process.
 Firms divide model changes into major changes, which affect their capital position materially, and minor changes.
 Major changes require PRA approval.
 The PRA is proposing to remove the current requirement for firms to apply for a 'major' model change when accumulated 'minor' model changes reach a defined threshold (unless the threshold is reached within a twelve-month period).
-Subject to not reaching this threshold within a twelve-month period, firms would be https://wableatkoreset.accumplated impediated to show updated ngures on page 22 and in a footnote on page 24, available at https://wableatkoreset.accumplated impediated to show updated ngures on page 22 and in a footnote on page 24, available at https://wableatkoreset.accumplated impediated pagesation zer expenses and clarifies the PRA's expectations on the scope of model change policies.
+Subject to not reaching this threshold within a twelve-month period, firms would be able to reset accumulated model changes to zero annually.
+The consultation also proposes more timely submission of quarterly model change reports and clarifies the PRA's expectations on the scope of model change policies.